USDJPY is moving in an Ascending channel and the market has rebounded from the higher low area of the channel.

 Concerns of an escalation in the conflict between the United States and China were rekindled after US Commerce Secretary Gina Raimondo’s statements.
 According to Reuters, US Commerce Secretary Raimondo warned that Chinese cloud computing firms like Huawei Cloud and Alibaba Cloud could threaten US security.
 An official’s promise to look into a request to put them on an export control list was also reported.
 Wall Street ended on a mixed note, and US Treasury bond rates haven’t moved much in either way since then.
 Despite this, S&P 500 Futures are trading up slightly at approximately 4,080 as of this writing.
 Traders in the AUD/USD pair will need to keep an eye on the US GDP data for the first quarter to determine a path forward in the face of recession fears.
 Then, this coming Friday, information on the Fed’s favourite inflation indicator, the Core PCE Price Index, may provide some entertainment for traders in advance of next week’s Federal Open Market Committee meeting.

 NZDUSD is moving in the Descending channel and the market has reached the lower high area of the channel.

-Crude Oil is moving in the Descending channel and the market has reached the horizontal support area of the minor Box pattern.
+GBPJPY is moving in an Ascending channel and the market has reached the higher high area of the channel.